Ricci Almost Solitons on semi-Riemannian Warped Products: Main Results

 \section{Main Results}

 \qquad In this section, we will state our main results.
 The proofs will be given in Section 4.
-In this paper, we are considering warped products $B^n\times_h F^m$ and we are assuming that $h$ is not constant.
+In this paper, we are considering warped products $(B^n\times_h F^m,g)$ , where $(B^n,g_B)$ and $(F^m,g_F)$ are either Riemannian or semi-Riemannian manifolds and $g=g_B+h^2g_F$.
+We are assuming that $h$ is not constant.
 In this case we say that the warped product is not trivial.
+In what follows we will denote the connection, the Ricci curvature and other tensors defined using the metric $g_{B}$ with a subscript $B$, as $\nabla_B$, $Ric_{B}$.
+Similar notation will be considered for the metric $g_{F}$.

-Our first result says that when the potential function depends on the fiber then the fundamental equation (\ref{eqriccisoliton}) on a warped product reduces to a system of equations on the base and on the fiber, in the following way:
+Our first result says that for a Ricci almost soliton on a warped product, when the potential function depends on the fiber then the fundamental equation (\ref{eqriccisoliton}) on a warped product reduces to a system of equations on the base and on the fiber, in the following way: